enoklearn/engineering/modules/tooling.md

 <details open>
    <summary><b>Version Control</b></summary><br/>

-   With this topic, you’ll learn about the importance of version control, Git commands, how to handle merge conflicts, popular branching strategies, and more.
+   With this topic, you’ll learn about the importance of source control, Git commands, handling merge conflicts, popular branching strategies, and more.

    #### Learning Outcomes
-   * Describe what version control is and its purpose
+   * Describe what source control is and its purpose
-   * List common version control providers
+   * List typical source control providers
    * List common Git commands and their purpose
    * Describe Semantic Versioning and its purpose
-   * Compare using version control and not using version control to manage a project
+   * Compare using source control and not using source control to manage a project

    #### Resources
    * [GitHub `Tool`](https://github.com/)